Lacey's Friday Morning Forecast

 OKLAHOMA CITY -

-Meteorologist Lacey Swope has your Friday Morning Forecast for April 1, 2022.
+Meteorologist Lacey Swope has your Friday morning forecast for April 8, 2022.

 More Like This